anandvaibhav22/VPC_VALIDATION_NEXUS/README.md

 # A code to perfrom the VPC validation of a nexus device
+A python code to perform the VPC(virtual port channel validation) which check the parameters required for the switch to in VPC.

 ##What we are achieving through this code?
 ```